game-ci/documentation/docs/github/getting-started.md

 [list](https://hub.docker.com/r/unityci/editor/tags)
 can be used to test and build projects.

-It's generally considered good practice to use the same Unity version for Unity Actions as you do to develop your project.
-No need to specify your unity version anywhere, `unity-builder` and `unity-test-runner` will use the one specified in `ProjectSettings/ProjectVersion.txt`.

 ## Simple example

 Below is a simple example.
 It is **recommended** to start from here.